cjohansen/replicant/README.md

 ## Status

 Replicant is starting to shape up, but is still under development.
 Details are subject to change.
-The current focus is on improving performance.
+The current focus is on finalizing APIs and hardening by porting some large UIs to it.

 ## Features